 - Holes in the Siding: Holes can indicate a couple of different problems, but if they’re round and regular, you can usually point the finger of blame squarely on one culprit: pests.
 Woodpeckers drill large round holes into siding, particularly cedar shakes.
 If you have a woodpecker, you can probably replace a single section of the siding and be fine.
 Homeowners often confuse these holes for the ones made by carpenter bees, however.
 Any insect issues need to be handled first with a professional pesticide application—and then you may need to replace, depending on how extensive the damage is.

 - Bubbles in the Siding: Bubbling siding means trouble is brewing on the surface of your home.
 These noxious little flaws usually indicate that there is moisture trapped below the boards—and that’s definitely a case for the pros.
 You never know what’s lurking beneath those boards.

 Check Your Warranty

 In some cases, your siding manufacturer may cover replacements, damages, and other problems.
-The breadth of the coverage depends on the brand and how extensive their plan is, but some do cover repairs in the case of excessive fading, hail damage, and other incidents.
+The breadth of the coverage depends on the brand and how extensive their warranty plan is, but some do cover repairs in the case of excessive fading, hail damage, and other incidents.
 It’s at least worth checking before you fork over the cash for a replacement on your own.